code-of-kai/git_veil/README.md

 Like, what if we encrypted it.
 Then encrypted *that*.
 Then did it four more times.

 With six completely different algorithms.
-Six separate keys.
+Six derived keys.
 So that breaking one gives you... the next layer of indecipherable noise.

 Would that be overkill?